mugroma3/ClassiPi/README.md

 A robot that can understand what's in front of it thanks to a convolutional neural network (Inception model V3 by Google).

-Everything runs with Python3 on [Raspberry Pi 1](https://www.raspberrypi.org/products/model-b/) using [Raspbian](https://www.raspbian.org/) and a webcam.
+Everything runs with Python3 on Raspberry Pi 3 with a usb webcam.

 ![Inception V3 Architecture](inceptionV3Architecture.png)
 Inception model V3 is a CNN by Google trained using ImageNet and impossible to train on an ordinary PC.
 We instead download the pre-trained Inception model and use it to classify images with a very simple python script.